hashicorp/vault-ssh-helper/README.md

 |`verify`     |To verify that the helper is installed correctly and is able to talk to Vault successfully.
 |`config-file`|The path to the configuration file.
 The properties of config file are mentioned below.

+## Download vault-ssh-helper

+Download the latest version of vault-ssh-helper <a href="https://releases.hashicorp.com/vault-ssh-helper/0.1.0/">here</a>.

 ## Installation
 -----
 Install `Go` in your machine (1.4+) and set `GOPATH` accordingly.
 Clone this repository in $GOPATH/src/github.com/hashicorp/vault-ssh-helper.
 Install all the dependant binaries like godep, gox, vet etc by bootstrapping the environment.